 If you’re tired of paying high prices at coffee shops or for mornings when you want to enjoy a great cup of coffee in the comfort of your own home (and pajamas), it’s time to try a coffee percolator.
 A coffee percolator repeatedly cycles hot water through coffee beans using the gravity inside the stainless steel or aluminum pot until the preferred strength of the coffee is reached.
 A more time-intensive mode of brewing than electric drip coffee makers, many coffee devotees swear by coffee percolators as being the best way to achieve the perfect cup of coffee.
 And what is better than that?

-There are three styles of coffee percolators, including electric coffee percolators, stovetop coffee percolators and Moka brewing.
+There are various styles of coffee percolators, including electric coffee percolators, stovetop coffee percolators and Moka brewing.
 While electric is faster and doesn’t require as much supervision, stovetop can provide users the ability to customize the heat of their coffee.
 Moka brewing was designed by Alfonso Bialetti and uses vapor pressure above the water, passing it through the grounds and filter and into a receptacle.
 Often used in Italian restaurants, the Moka style is commonly found in Europe and ideal for those who like espresso or strong cups of coffee.